rayhanul/Fuzzing_afl/readme.md

 - Run command using format: `afl-fuzz -i input_directory -o output_directory -- object_name @@`.
 For example: `afl-fuzz -i input -o output -- ./dvcp @@` for fuzzing your program, where
-    -i specifices input directory for initial test case.
+    - i specifices input directory for initial test case.
-    -o means output directory where AFL stores crashes, testcases and other results of the fuzzing.
+    - o means output directory where AFL stores crashes, testcases and other results of the fuzzing.
-    - @@ refers to reading from file.
+    - @@ refers program takes input from a file.

 Now, you should be able to see AFL fuzzing running on your program similar to the screenshot.